wajnie/Void-Hackweek-Bot/README.md

 # Void HackWeek Bot
 A discord bot for HackWeek.
 A moderation one.
-Used classic, basic libraries like `fs` or `discord.js`.
-## APIs i used
+## API I used
 ### discord.js
-Very basic discord API.
-Not much to say about, basic stuff.
+Discord.js is a node.js a module which interacts with Discord API.
+I've picked it because it's the most commonly used API to create JavaScript bots.
 ### fs
 JSON (and other) file management.
-It's used for warn commands, where you have to store how much warns does an user have.
+It's used for warning commands, where you have to store how much warns does a user have.
 ### ms
-It's an API that can accept other arguments than miliseconds only.
+It's an API that can accept other arguments than milliseconds only.
 Example: `12h`, `5s`, `10m`, `1.5d`...

 ## Quick Introduction
 The bot itself has 9 commands.
-If you mention it it shows an embed which displays basic information like server prefix, how you can change it, very basic stuff.
+If you decide to mention the bot, it will show basic information like server prefix, how you can change it, very basic stuff.
 It took me 3 days to make it.
 Suddenly the bot isn't hosted, but you can add that code to your bot.
 It should work.

 **If any problems occur, DM me: wajnie#7054**